 Author Read Alouds:

-And major children’s publishers, including Penguin and HarperCollins, are planning daily read-alouds and activities.
+Major children’s publishers, including Penguin and HarperCollins, offer daily read-alouds and activities (updated August 2021).
 For more information, click here.

 Audiobooks & Podcasts: